yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - Performance Advantage: Columnar storage reduces data scan costs.
 - Simplified Management: Avoids multiple tables and complex joins.
 - JSON Integration: Seamlessly maps JSON structures to nested fields.

+<ins>Exam Tips:</ins>
+- For tightly coupled tables e.g.('sales_transactions' and 'sales_customers'), combining them into a single table with nested fields is a highly efficient approach in BigQuery.
+This method takes advantage of BigQuery's capabilities for handling nested and repeated fields, allowing for complex, relational data structures within a single table.
+It simplifies queries and can improve performance by reducing the need for JOIN operations.
+  - Implementing a BigQuery materialized view would improve query performance for certain cases, but it still requires separate tables and JOIN operations.
+For tightly coupled tables, nesting them into a single table is more efficient and eliminates the need for separate views or frequent JOINs.

 **Types of Backups**
 1. Automatic Replication: Data is automatically replicated across multiple locations, ensures high availability and durability.